shareup/uniform-type-identifier-apple/README.md

 ## License

-The license for Database is the standard MIT licence.
+The license for `UniformTypeIdentifier` is the standard MIT licence.
 You can find it in the `LICENSE` file.